On Convergence Analysis of Network-GIANT: An approximate Hessian-based fully distributed optimization algorithm: Proof of Theorem 3

 \section{Proof of Theorem 3}

 Similar to the {\em optimality error norm} proof of Theorem 1, we work with the transposed notations $\tilde{x}_k, \tilde x^{\star}$, $\tilde s_i^k$, and $\nabla f(\tilde{x}_k)$.
-We adapt a similar proof technique as presented in \cite{JMLR_hazan}.
+We adapt a proof technique similar to that presented in \cite{JMLR_hazan}.
 As before, we can write